 Although orthodontic emergencies are rare, some issues may cause you discomfort.
 Fortunately, many such issues can be temporarily solved at home until you can visit our office.
 If you experience severe discomfort, please call the office immediately.

 Sometimes when your braces are initially placed or if your teeth are moving, the braces can rub on your cheeks.
 Consistent rubbing can cause a sore to develop in your mouth.
 Use wax to act as a band aid until the sore heals and rinse with a warm salt water rinse 3 times daily.
 The rinse will help the sore to heal faster and the wax will prevent the bracket from continuing to rub.
 Once your mouth heals, the tissue will be stronger and more resistant to the rubbing.
-You can also use a numbing gel such as Orajel for relief.
+You can also use a numbing gel for relief.

 If your separator comes out, you can try replacing it at home.
 Use 2 pieces of floss.
 Slide the floss through the middle of the separator and pull either piece of floss to opposite sides allowing you to pull the separator stretching it to become skinny.
 Simply floss the separator back into place.
 If you have issues, please call to inform us.